 There is a plethora of resources that the interested reader may consult to grasp a better understanding of the topic.
-Since access methods are related to physical database design, the book of Lightstone et al. [37] may be of interest to the reader.
-For a thorough discussion of B-trees and related issues, we recommend the article of Graefe in [22].
+Since access methods are related to physical database design, the book of Lightstone, Teorey, and Nadeau [37] may be of interest to the reader.
+For a thorough discussion of B-trees and related issues we recommend the article of Graefe in [22].
 Also, almost every database-oriented textbook contains one or more chapters devoted to indexing.
 For example, Chapters 8-11 of [46] cover indexing issues in detail, in particular B-trees and hashing, in a very nice way.

-For a detailed discussion of spatial access methods, the reader is referred to two books from Samet, [50] and [51].
-In [50] the reader will find an in-depth examination of indexing schemes that are based on space portioning (e.g., linear quadtrees).
-Also, in [51], in addition to the very detailed study of spatial access methods, the author presents metric access methods, where objects reside in a metric space rather than in a vector space.
-For a thorough discussion of the R-tree family, the reader is referred to the book of Manolopoulos et al. [41].
-We also mention a useful survey paper of Gaede and Günther [21], which covers indexing schemes that organize multidimensional data.
+For a detailed discussion of spatial access methods the reader is referred to two books from Samet, [49] and [50].
+In [49] the reader will find an indepth examination of indexing schemes that are based on space portioning (e.g., linear quadtrees).
+Also, in [50], in addition to the very detailed study of spatial access methods the author presents metric access methods, where objects reside in a metric space rather than in a vector space.
+For a thorough discussion of the R-tree family the reader is referred to the book of Manolopoulos, Nanopoulos, Papadopoulos and Theodoridis[41].
+We also mention a useful survey paper of Gaede and Günther [21] which covers indexing schemes that organize multidimensional data.

 In many applications, time information is considered very important and thus it should be recorded.
 For example, in a fleet management application, we must know the location of each vehicle and the associated timestamp.
 There are many approaches to incorporate time information into an index.
-Some of them were briefly discussed in Section 10.3.3.
-The reader who wants to cover this issue more thoroughly may consult other more specialized resources such as the survey of Salzberg and Tsotras [49] as well as the article of Nguyen-Dinh et al. [44].
+Some of them were briefly discussed in Section 1.3.3.
+The reader who want to cover this issue more thoroughly may consult other more specialized resources such as the survey of Salzberg and Tsotras [48] as well as the article of Nguyen-Dinh, Aref and Mokbel [44].
 In addition to the indexing schemes designed to support historical queries, some access methods support future queries.
 Obviously, to answer a query involving the near future, some information about the velocities of moving objects is required.
-The paper by Šaltenis et al. [48] describes such an index.
+The paper by Šaltenis, Jensen, Leutenegger, Scott and Lopez [54] describes such an index.

 The previous resources cover more or less established techniques.
 For modern research issues in the area, the best sources are the proceedings of leading database conferences and journals.
-In particular, the proceedings of the major database conferences ACM SIGMOD/PODS, VLDB, IEEE ICDE, EDBT/ICDT, ACM CIKM, and SSDBM contain many papers related to access methods and indexing.
-Also, we recommend the journals ACM Transactions on Database Systems, IEEE Transactions on Knowledge and Data Engineering, The VLDB Journal, and Information Systems where, in most cases, the published articles are enhanced versions of the corresponding conference papers.
+In particular, the proceedings of the major database conferences ACM SIGMOD/PODS, VLDB, IEEE ICDE, EDBT/ICDT, ACM CIKM and SSDBM contain many papers related to access methods and indexing.
+Also, we recommend the journals ACM Transactions on Database Systems, IEEE Transactions on Knowledge and Data Engineering, The VLDB Journal and Information Systems where, in most cases, the published articles are enhanced versions of the corresponding conference papers.